Bijeet-D/bijeet-edu.github.io/cool-stuff/blobber-ub/README.md

-This is my own custom exploit.
-It puts iframes inside a blob: url.
-Most blockers cant do anything about blob: urls, so the website inside the iframe stays unblocked

-Note: this doesn't work with all blockers.
+IDK if puting the frames in a blob: does anything, becuase securly is kinda wierd with intercepting iframes

-List of blockers this works with
+List of blockers this kinda works with

 - Securly